microsoft/cordova-plugin-code-push/README.md

 	var onPackageDownloaded = function (localPackage) {
 	    console.log("Package downloaded at: " + localPackage.localPath);
-	    // you can now update your application to the downloaded version by calling localPackage.apply() };
+	    // you can now update your application to the downloaded version by calling localPackage.install() };

 	var onUpdateCheck = function (remotePackage) {